haomo-ai/OverlapTransformer/README.md

 cd demo
 python ./demo_compute_overlap_sim.py
 ```
-You can see a query scan (000000.bin of KITTI 00) with a reprojected positive sample (000005.bin of KITTI 00) and a reprojected negative sample (000015.bin of KITTI 00), and the corresponding overlap and similarity.
+You can see a query scan (000000.bin of KITTI 00) with a reprojected positive sample (000005.bin of KITTI 00) and a reprojected negative sample (000015.bin of KITTI 00), and the corresponding similarity.

 <img src="https://github.com/haomo-ai/OverlapTransformer/blob/master/demo.png" width="100%" height="100%">